theSimplex/twitter-selenium-contest-bot/README.md

 python3 main.py
  ```

-By default selenium uses chrome headless mode and has disabled images and javascript for performance purposes.
+By default selenium uses chrome headless mode, has disabled images and javascript for performance purposes.

-If you want to run it using Raspberry Pi (or similar) you'll need compile webdriver executable for ARM architecture.
+If you want to run it using Raspberry Pi (or similar) you'll need to compile webdriver executable for ARM architecture.